St Mark’s Academic Institute has run highly prestigious teaching terms for intestinal and colorectal surgeons for many years.

 How to apply

-Applications can be made by mailing your CV and a cover letter stating your reasons for applying to email@example.com.
+Applications can be made by emailing the application form and your CV to email@example.com